Covid rules: How much of the UK is now under some sort of lockdown?

 - Stop people leaving a certain area

-Police have powers to enforce a local lockdown.
+Police have powers to make sure people stick to the restrictions.
 For example, if they believe that somebody is staying away overnight, they can tell them to return home.

 They can also fine people for breaking the rules, and may issue a "prohibition notice" directing somebody not to do something.

-But if a resident from a locked-down area wanted to go to a bar in another part of the city, for example, there is nothing legally to stop them.
+But if a resident from a locked-down area wants to go to a bar in another part of the city, for example, there is nothing legally to stop them.

 Instead, the government hopes people's sense of civic responsibility will see them follow guidance to stay at home.